 Overshadowed by Awesome: Cabbage-pult.
-Once you have the corn-a-pult you probably won't ever use cabbages anymore, as the butter corn-a-pult sometimes throws is much more useful than the cabbage-pult's higher damage (it freezes zombies in their tracks), and shortly afterwards you get melon-pults which have Splash Damage.
-Cabbage-pult, with no special abilities, simply can't match the other plants for utility.
-Corn and melon-pults also have upgrades to more powerful forms (which you won't be able to afford outside of survival mode) while cabbage does not.
+Once you have the Kernel-pult you probably won't ever use cabbages anymore, as the butter that Kernel-pult sometimes throws is much more useful than the cabbage-pult's higher damage (it freezes zombies in their tracks).
+Kernel and melon-pults also have upgrades to more powerful forms (which you won't be able to afford outside of survival mode) while cabbage does not.

 Perfectly Cromulent Word: No, the Cherry Bombs will not explode, nor will they detonate.
 They decided to explodonate.
 Powie!

 Perpetual Frowner: Ice-shroom, although it is because of a childhood injury that left his facial nerves paralyzed.